Stacey-bee/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 9-times_table.c includes a function that prints the 9 times table, starting with 0.
 FIle 11-print_to_98.c includes a function that prints all natural numbers from n to 98.
 FIle 100-times_table.c includes a function that prints the n times table, starting with 0.
+File 101-natural.c includes a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded).